-The following information has official approval of Wayne College, but is intended only as a supplemental guide.
+The following information has official approval of the The Buchtel College of Arts and Sciences, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
 Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.

 Transfer students should consult their Advisor to identify courses that are equivalent.

-The quantitative reasoning requirement varies by department.
+The mathematics requirement varies by department.
 Please consult an adviser for specific requirements.
+(Students enrolling in a higher-level mathematics course may use it to meet their General Education requirement.)
 See General Education requirements for listing of courses.

 In the technical studies program, a student is encouraged to complete general education requirements as electives.